Car Dies While Driving But Restarts [I fixed after cleaning throttle body]

 There are a few signs that your fuel injector is going bad.
 If you notice any of these, it’s time to get it checked out.

-• Your car is hard to start – If your car takes a long time to start, or if it’s hard to start, it could be a sign of a bad fuel injector.
+- Your car is hard to start: If your car takes more time than usual to start, or if it seems difficult to start, this could hint that the fuel injector is wearing out.

 Ignition coils in an engine are responsible to convert a 12V from the battery into thousands of volts to generate a spark from a spark plug.
-If the ignition coil is getting an intermittent supply of current, your car may die out while driving and then restart again.
+If the ignition coil is getting an intermittent supply of current, your car may shut down while driving and then restart again.

 The configuration of ignition coils depends on the engine.
 Modern engines have an ignition coil on each spark plug (also called COP configuration).
 Older engines have only one ignition coil that supplies voltage to all spark plugs through the distributor cap.
 In that case, you have to check for carbon and oil deposits inside the distributor cap.

-Furthermore, the contacts on the cap and rotor wear down over time due to high voltages and crossfire.
+Furthermore, the contacts on the cap and rotor of the distributor wear down over time due to high voltages and crossfire.
+The rotor can also wear down over time, which can cause it to make poor contact with the contacts inside the distributor cap.

 How to spot?